InterRVOS: Interaction-aware Referring Video Object Segmentation

 Ref-SAV CVPRW 2025 37,311 72,509 72,509 1.94 -

-Our newly proposed InterRVOS-8K offers the largest number of referring expressions and a high object-per-video ratio, enabling richer and more diverse visual grounding across complex scenes compared to existing benchmarks.
-Unlike existing datasets, InterRVOS-8K also provides interaction-aware referring expressions that explicitly distinguish between actor and target roles, enabling fine-grained understanding of visual interactions.
+InterRVOS-127K offers the largest number of referring expressions and a high object-per-video ratio, enabling richer and more diverse visual grounding across complex scenes compared to existing benchmarks.
+Unlike existing datasets, InterRVOS-127K also provides interaction-aware referring expressions that explicitly distinguish between actor and target roles, enabling fine-grained understanding of visual interactions.

 Dataset Annotation Pipeline